treasure-data/facebook-open-academy-fluentd-2015/README.md

 4. Work on improving Fluentd's logger libraries, or write a new one.
 See [here](https://github.com/fluent/) for all the official subprojects of Fluentd.
 5. Improve [Fluentd UI](https://github.com/fluent/fluentd-ui), the admin web-based GUI for Fluentd.
 I am less familiar with this subproject, so I might not be as hands-on with this.
 I know the main maintainer of this project well.

+## Course Logistics

+- We meet at 18:00 ET virtually over Google Hangout (link to be shared).

 ##Paraphernalia

 ###Getting help